how long can a skunk live without food

 Skunks are solitary animals that do not form social groups with other skunks except during the breeding season.
 During this time they may form temporary social groups while they search for a mate but will usually separate after mating has occurred.

-See also does food lion sell pre workout
+See also does food lion sell liquor

 Skunks are generally nocturnal animals that spend most of their time searching for food during the night when there is less competition from other animals.
 They use their keen sense of smell to locate food and will often dig up the ground in search of insects.
 Skunks will also use their sharp claws to break open logs or rocks where insects may be found.